course-details-portlet

 Learning outcome

-After completing and passing the NEVR3002 course, students should be able to:
+After completing and passing the NEVR3002 course, students will achieve the following learning outcomes:

 1. Exhibit a comprehensive understanding of sensory and motor systems.